Moving or importing aquatic animals

 A minimum of 5 working days is required to assess any applications.

-Risks from non-native species
+Risks from movement of non-native species

 Movement of non-native species poses a high risk of disease and parasite introduction.